phodye/TD_HR_MVP_NWP/README.md

 # Castle Crusher

 Castle Crusher is a tower defense game built as a means to learn more about object oriented programming and the Phaser 3 game engine.
+The main game features waves of enemies that scale as the game levels.
+The player begins with 100 lives and 100 gold and must strategically place towers to stop the waves of enemies.
+Each enemy succesfully dispatched will earn the player more gold.
+Any enemy succesfully running the path will damage the player's lives.
+Upon reaching 0 lives users will be asked to input their initials to post their scores on the leaderboard.
+The main menu also offers a few other options- a player can checkout the available towers and their attributes on the info page where they can also view a list of enemies they will face.
+A player  can also checkout the top five scorers on the leaderboard.

 ## Tech Stack
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)